 Lots were laid out for the Cutchogue division of land between the original settlers in 1667, making it what Southold Town’s first historian, African-American Wayland Jefferson, called “Southold’s first colony.”

 The hamlet took its name from the Corchaug Indians who were living on what is now called the North Fork at the time of Southold’s founding in 1640.
 Corchaug meant “principal place” in the Indians’ language.

-In July of 1997, after decades of effort, state, county, and town officials together with the Peconic Land Trust worked out an arrangement for over one million dollars that preserves the Fort Corchaug site.
+In July of 1997, after decades of effort, state, county, and town officials together with the Peconic Land Trust worked out an arrangement for over one million dollars to preserve the Fort Corchaug site.

-Other points of historical interest are the green at Case’s Lane and Route 25 with the oldest English-style house in New York State built in 1649, the Wickham farmhouse, circa 1740; the old Schoolhouse Museum; and the Cutchogue Library, part of which was built in 1862 as a congregational church.
+Another point of historical interest is the Cutchogue-New Suffolk Historical Council at Case’s Lane and Route 25 with the Old House, one of the oldest English-style houses in New York State, the Wickham farmhouse, circa 1740; and Cutchogue’s early Schoolhouse.

 The John Budd House was built in Southold by John Budd in 1649.
 He gave it to his daughter Anna when she married Benjamin Horton.
 It was moved to Cutchogue in 1661 and is official designated a national historic landmark.
 (Photo courtesy of Mr. Ralph Pugliese Jr.)